barbagroup/snake-repro/MesnardBarba-CiSE.md

 We think yes, but this is a judgement call.

 **Postmortem**.
-OpenFOAM solves the fluid equations using a finite-volume method in an unstructured grid, while our published study used an immersed boundary method in a stretched Cartesian grid.
+IcoFOAM solves the fluid equations using a finite-volume method in an unstructured grid, while our published study used an immersed boundary method in a stretched Cartesian grid.
 Comparing results obtained under such different conditions is a delicate operation.
 We made our best attempt at creating a fluid mesh for OpenFOAM that was of similar resolution near the body as we had used before.
 But unstructured grids are complex geometrical objects.